Skip to main content

 Education

 Our section supports Global Health education within and across our institution.
-Many of our Global Health faculty teach for the UCSF School of Medicine's GME Pathways Global Health Pathway, a program that engages trainees to become equitable, sustainable partners in global health clinical practice and cultivates the skills and knowledge relevant to decreasing health inequities and disparities both locally and internationally.
+Many of our Global Health faculty teach for the UCSF School of Medicine's GME Pathways Global Health Pathway, a program that engages trainees to become equitable, sustainable partners in global health clinical practice.

 The Global Health Section, in collaboration with the UCSF Institute for Global Health Sciences’ (IGHS') Center for Global Nursing and Global Affiliate Program, also hosts the continuing medical education (CME) conference Building a Career in Global Health.
 The course program is designed for all health care practitioners interested in starting careers in global health or integrating global health into their existing practices.